Kong/docs.konghq.com/CONTRIBUTING.md

 Guideline](https://github.com/Kong/kong/blob/master/CONTRIBUTING.md#contributing)
 instead.

-When contributing, be wary of a few things:
+When contributing, be aware of a few things:

 - The plugins documentation lives in the `app/plugins` directory. **This part of the documentation is not versioned**, which means that the plugins